jpryda/d3-gizmodo/README.md

 On a mac open terminal, cd to the unzipped folder and execute:

-'python SimpleAuthServer.py 8888 user:pass'
+'python SimpleAuthServer.py 8888'

-where you may specify a username/password to authenticate within the browser.
+and access through
+  user: spoon
+  pass: university

 (Without requiring authentication 'python -m SimpleHTTPServer 8888' will do).

 2) Access the site through the specified port e.g. http://localhost:8888/index.html.
 Refresh time is every 4s.